simonkowallik/as3ninja/docs/usage.rst

                     'id': 'urn:uuid:f3850951-4a63-43ec-b2a3-28ab2c315479',
                     'schemaVersion': '3.11.0'}}

-   # a AS3 schema instance
+   # create an AS3 schema instance
    as3schema = schema.AS3Schema()

    # Validate the AS3 Declaration against the AS3 Schema (latest version)
    try:
        as3schema.validate(declaration=as3declaration.declaration)
    except schema.AS3ValidationError:
+       # an AS3ValidationError exception is raised when the validation fails
        raise

-.. todo:: Improve documentation for usage as python package